Rotte, Anand Department of Dermatology and Skin Science, University of British Columbia, Vancouver, Canada.

 A type of skin cancer caused by the uncontrolled proliferation of epidermal melanocytes (cells containing dark pigments).
 Melanoma (see illustration) is well known for its rapid progression, metastasis, and poor prognosis.
-Recent statistics from the United States have reported it as the fifth most frequent cancer in men and the seventh most frequent cancer in women.
-See also: Cancer (medicine); Cell (biology); Oncology; Pigmentation; Skin; Skin disorders
+Statistics from the United States have reported it as the fifth most frequent cancer in men and the sixth most frequent cancer in women.
+See also: Cancer; Cell (biology); Oncology; Pigmentation; Skin; Skin disorders

 The content above is only an excerpt.

 To learn more about subscribing to AccessScience, or to request a no-risk trial of this award-winning scientific reference for your institution, fill in your information and a member of our Sales Team will contact you as soon as possible.

 Let your librarian know about the award-winning gateway to the most trustworthy and accurate scientific information.